#37 – The Skid Kid

 Glen Gruner's 8mm classic The Skid Kid was shot in 1991, looks like it as shot in the late 70s and is a one of a kind treasure of teenagers pretending to fight, non-actors endearingly struggling with dialogue and sublime stop-motion super hero shenanigans.

-The story deals with Scooter Spielberg (stoically portrayed by the director's brother Scott) who finds a pair of magical boots after its previous was burned alive(!), and they allow him to zoom around on his butt and save his fair city from all kinds of muggers, murderers and plain old bad dudes.
+The story deals with Scooter Spielberg (multiple actors, but largely Gary Wolf) who finds a pair of magical boots after its previous was burned alive(!), and they allow him to zoom around on his butt and save his fair city from all kinds of muggers, murderers and plain old bad dudes.

 It’s the kind of lighthearted/baffling regional filmmaking magic that everyone needs in their life right now.

-Barely released on VHS (there's no IMDB page!) this is a rare chance to see this marvellous testament to the creative spirit that will potentially make you want to move to America's burgeoning new Hollywood: Union, Missouri.
+Barely released on VHS, this is a rare chance to see this marvellous testament to the creative spirit that may inspire you to move to what must be America's burgeoning new Hollywood: Union, Missouri.